redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD2-structure-of-unit-tests.markdown

     }

-This is part two of the beginner series for TDD.
+This is part two of the TDD kickstart beginner series.
 Here is part three.